- Home

 Too much stress can have a huge impact on our bodies, causing headaches, heartburn, insomnia, depression, and high blood pressure.
 It can also impact heart health and cholesterol levels.

-We all experience stress from time to time, but if you often feel stressed, there are things that can help.
+We all experience stress from time to time, but if you often feel stressed, there are things that can help alleviate it.

-Some people find simply getting outside for some fresh air and spending time amongst nature makes a huge difference, while others prefer to connect with others or recentre their thoughts using techniques like mindfulness or deep breathing.
+Some people find simply getting fresh air and spending time in nature makes a huge difference, while others prefer to connect with others or reframe their thoughts using techniques like mindfulness or deep breathing.

 Should I consider taking medication to lower my cholesterol levels?

-If lifestyle and diet changes aren’t making enough of a difference to your cholesterol levels, or if you’re at risk of having a heart attack or a stroke, your doctor may prescribe you medication to lower your cholesterol.
+If lifestyle and diet changes aren’t affecting cholesterol levels as much as you’d like, or if you’re at risk of having a heart attack or a stroke, your doctor may prescribe you medication to lower your cholesterol.

 Your GP or health practitioner will always be best placed to advise you based on your individual circumstances.
 They’ll also be able to answer any questions you may have and discuss any concerns with you.